Blendify/blender-manual/trunk/blender_docs/manual/render/blender_render/materials/properties/specular_shaders.rst

 process of light scattering, but are not the same.
 Diffusion is actually subsurface scattering at a very small scale.

-Imagine that a surface is made up of extremely microscopic semi-transparent, reflective facets.
+Imagine that a surface is made up of extremely microscopic semitransparent, reflective facets.
 The sharpness of Specular reflection is determined by the distribution of the angle of these microfacets on the surface of an object.
 The more deep and jagged these facets are,